ANSHIKA1806/ANSHIKA1806/README.md

 ✍️ &nbsp;Apart from technical interests, I like photography, reading books and playing video games.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at anshika07281@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1JPSO5DIiX7-XqxGTKV0XlzimEX1LR0w7/view) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack